-- — Organic, Non-GMO, Kosher
+- — Kosher, Non-GMO, Organic, Raw, Vegan

-- — Low in Saturated Fat
+- — Low in Saturated Fat, Cholesterol, and Sodium

 - — Good source of Dietary Fiber, Phosphorus, Selenium, Manganese, and Iron

 Food To Live Organic Oats is a whole grain that will benefit any healthy diet.
 Certified organic, they are non-GMO and free from any toxic elements.
 Naturally nutritious, our organic oat groats are whole, which means they retain a maximum of the essential vitamins and minerals.
 It also means you can sprout them to make the seeds easier to digest.

 Organic oats have about 3 grams of dietary fiber in one serving of one ounce.
 Moreover, they contain a lot of protein and B vitamins.
 Organic whole oats are an excellent source of calcium, iron, magnesium, and copper, one of the most refined grains.
 Adding organic oats to your diet is perfect for the heart as they contain less than a gram of fat and no cholesterol in a serving due to their high nutritional value and comparably low-calorie content.
 They give you complex carbs that digest for a long time, preventing hunger pangs.